2018 Diono Rainier Review

 Inflatable Seat Belts

-Diono has determined that the Rainier cannot be installed with inflatable seat belts found in some Ford and Lincoln vehicles, and some aircraft bulkhead seats.
+Diono has determined that the Rainier CAN be installed with inflatable seat belts found in some Ford and Lincoln vehicles.
+This does not include inflatable belts found in other vehicles or airplanes.
 Check your vehicle owner’s manual and the tags on the seat belts to see if you have this type of seat belt.
 These seat belts can also be identified by their thickness: they are much thicker than their non-inflatable counterparts to accommodate the airbag.

 Fit to Child